harshjayprakash/experimental-blok/README.md

 while the program is running.

 * Does not accept user input.
-* Must be enabled on startup by passing the `--show-console` argument.
+* Must be enabled on start up by passing the `--show-console` argument.

 ### Keyboard Shortcuts